- What SAP said about its acquisition of Qualtrics.

 The word “experience” has taken over the software market, and for good reason.
 In today’s digital world, if your experience isn’t good, you just don’t do business with a company.
 But how do you understand and manage it?

 If this was true, it was because SAP made it into a “thing.”
-The experience economy as a concept has greatly declined in the months after this acquisition.
-As is typical of analysts, they presume that the executives in these companies know what the are doing.
+The experience economy as a concept has dramatically declined in the months after this acquisition.
+As is typical of analysts, they presume that the executives in these companies know what they are doing.
 The evidence?
 Well, the company did it.
 This is found in the following quotation from Josh Bersin.

 It’s clear that SAP sees a lot of opportunities here, and to me, this tells me something about scale.